 Iron metabolism is altered due to an increase in hepcidin, which inhibits iron absorption and recycling, leading to iron sequestration.

-Reticuloendothelial cells retain iron from senescent RBCs, making iron unavailable for Hb synthesis.
+Reticuloendothelial cells retain iron from senescent RBCs, making iron unavailable for hemoglobin (Hb) synthesis.
 There is thus a failure to compensate for the anemia with increased RBC production.
-Macrophage-derived cytokines (eg, IL-1-beta, tumor necrosis factor-alpha, interferon-beta) in patients with infections, inflammatory states, and cancer contribute to the decrease in EPO production and the impaired iron metabolism by increasing hepatic synthesis of hepcidin.
+Macrophage-derived cytokines (eg, interleukin-1-beta, tumor necrosis factor-alpha, interferon-beta) in patients with infections, inflammatory states, and cancer contribute to the decrease in EPO production and impaired iron availability by increased hepatic hepcidin synthesis.

-A serum ferritin level of < 100 ng/mL in the setting of inflammation (< 200 ng/mL in patients with renal failure) suggests that iron deficiency may be superimposed on anemia of chronic disease.
-However, serum ferritin may be falsely elevated as an acute-phase reactant.
+A serum ferritin level of < 100 ng/mL (< 224.7 pmol/L) in a patient with inflammation (< 200 ng/mL [< 449.4 pmol/L] in patients with chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
+Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more ) suggests that iron deficiency may be superimposed on anemia of chronic disease, because serum ferritin is usually elevated as an acute-phase reactant.

-Almost any chronic infection, inflammation, or cancer can cause anemia; Hb usually is > 8 g/dL unless an additional mechanism contributes.
+Almost any chronic infection, inflammation, or cancer can cause anemia; hemoglobin usually is > 8 g/dL (> 80 g/L) unless an additional mechanism contributes.

-Multiple factors are involved, including shortened RBC survival, impaired erythropoiesis, and impaired iron metabolism.
+Multiple factors are involved, including shortened red blood cell survival, impaired erythropoiesis, and impaired iron availability.